 - The novel Dead Sleep: a murdered woman's close friend was raped as a child or young teen, and became a lesbian later on.

-- Holly, from Rubyfruit Jungle, was raped by her female roommate, which helped her realize that was a lesbian.
+- Molly, from Rubyfruit Jungle, was raped by her female roommate, which helped her realize that she was a lesbian.

 - Steel Beach approaches this in a more "realistic" fashion.
 The character who was raped is bisexual, and in fact is attracted to the male main character, but can't quite bring herself to have sex with him until he becomes a woman.

-- A debatable example in one of Tamora Pierce's Tortall Universe characters.
+- A debatable example in one of Tamora Pierce's Protector of the Small characters.
 Lalasa has had a seriously shitty life; she's been raped, attempted-raped, or otherwise abused by a variety of men including her own brother.
-Sure enough, Word Of God has it that she's a lesbian, and while the sexual abuse she's suffered isn't said to have caused it per se it does leave the interpretation open.
+Sure enough, Word of God has it that she's a lesbian, and while the sexual abuse she's suffered isn't said to have caused it per se it does leave the interpretation open.

-- Mistle from Times of Contempt and Baptism of Fire is revealed to have been gang-raped and left for dead by the soldiers of an invading army.
+- Mistle from The Time of Contempt and Baptism of Fire is revealed to have been gang-raped and left for dead by the soldiers of an invading army.
 She survived and found her will to fight again, but only had relationships with women thereafter.
-In TOC, she also gives Ciri the Loving Force treatment, making her if not lesbian, then at least bisexual.
+In TOC, she also rapes Ciri, making her if not lesbian, then at least bisexual.

 - Maybe Celie from The Color Purple.
 She says she is rather afraid of men when contemplating her attraction to women.